 The museum's environment and surroundings create an atmosphere which inspires new thoughts and perspectives and in this way, the museum represents a unique and alternative framework for meetings, conferences and workshops.
 Additionally it is possible to park right outside the door.
 At GAIA Museum, you can also find the lunch café, Café GAIA Papaya, a museum shop and a framing shop.

-The solution for the museum was to make its own production.
-Gaia contacted the designer Mitten Ferrar to find out if it was possible to produce something which fitted the target group, and of which Gaia could control the amount.
-At the same time it should reflect the soul of the museum.
+Gaia contacted the designer Mitten Ferrar to find out if it was possible to produce something which fitted the Design Workshop at GAIA, and at the same time would reflect the soul of the museum.
 Mitted Ferrar presented the sketch for the Molecule Candlestick, and it was immediately set into production.
 The Molecule Candlestick reflects the soul of the museum with its richness in colour and with its many small buds, which represent the many projects of the museum.

 Maximum theatre seating (80)